top of page

 Sea Salt - Plain and Simple

-Long Fermentation - The process of fermenting sourdough uses yeast and Lactic Acid bacteria to break down the starches, and gluten in the dough.
+1. Long Fermentation - The process of fermenting sourdough allows yeasts and Lactic Acid bacteria to break down the starches, and gluten in the dough.
 Fermentation increases mineral bioavailability (Availability to your body to use), as well as makes the bread easier for the body to digest.
 Fermentation produces prebiotics which feeds healthy gut bacteria, contributing to a healthy microbiome.
 Lactic Acid Bacteria increases the antioxidant content of the bread - antioxidants neutralize free radicals which are unstable molecules that can damage cells and DNA.
 All my breads are fermented for a minimum of 10+ hours to maximize these benefits.

-Color and Texture - Baking with conventional flour lends to a VERY different color and texture in the end product.
+2. Color and Texture - Baking with conventional flour lends to a VERY different color and texture in the end product.
 Conventional flour produces a lighter texture and "white" color in the bread, whereas the flour I use is whole grain and not bleached.
 Stone Milled flour produces a denser, richer loaf with a caramel color.

 So really, everything is different about my bread and that is why I am so proud of it!